 9. Replacement of Men by Machines.
-In the modern set up all forms of Government are giving more importance to labor force then the due under changing economic environment it is useful to replace manual work by machine (Capital Expenditure).
+In the modern set up all forms of Government are giving more importance to the labor force then the due under changing the economic environment it is useful to replace manual work by machine (Capital Expenditure).

 Procedure of capital budgeting or step in capital budgeting

 1. Selection of Profitable Proposals.
 The starting point of Capital Expenditure planning is the conception of a profit-making idea.
 Such a proposal may come from the low level or from a high level.
 All proposals are studied with the seriousness with regard to investment and risk.
 These proposals with ranks are sent to the Capital Expenditure Planning Committee for consideration.

 2. Screening the Proposal.
 In all big organisation, Capital Expenditure Planning Committee is formed for screening the proposals which are received from various heads of department or top executives.
 The committee studies these proposals with long-range and send these proposals to Board of Directors for final approval.